 The League City Public Works Department is launching its annual Low Flow Toilet Rebate program, aimed at promoting water conservation amongst the community.

-This new program gives property owners a rebate for replacing their high water use toilets with new low flow toilets.
+This program gives property owners a rebate for replacing their high water use toilets with new low flow toilets.
 Replacement toilets must be models approved by the Environmental Protection Agency’s (EPA) WaterSense® Program which assures that toilets meet stringent performance standards.
 Water-efficient toilets that can conserve water use 20% less water than the current federal standard.